 The Calan FDA package insert doesn’t have numbers about how common side effects are.

-Alcohol › Not a good medication for you if you drink alcohol. › Don't drink too much alcohol while taking this medicine.
-No specific alcohol-related info.
+Alcohol Calan Diovan › Not a good medication for you if you drink alcohol. › Don't drink too much alcohol while taking this medicine.
+No alcohol related info.